CHILD CARE IN CRISIS | 'Broken economic model': Parents, centers caught in struggle over high costs and low wages

 ‘In this together’

-The alliance grew from three to more than 30 members in the three years since it started, Spangler said.

-Jurgevich signed up Trinity Luthern Childcare to be one of the first providers to join the alliance.
+Jurgevich signed up Trinity Lutheran Childcare to be one of the first providers to join the alliance.

 “Providers aren’t competitors anymore – we are all in this together,” she said.
 “We are trying to service families in the community as best we can, and it’s hard to keep turning families away.”